ContentStudio Review + Tutorial

 Make sure to select “Full” option under ‘Post Length’ to filter articles with full content.

-And check SEO score too.
+And don't forget to check the SEO score your blog post too.
+The higher score is, better your article will be ranked on the SERPs.
 (One of the most excellent tools in Blog Post composer of ContentStudio)

 And if you edit content by yourself, make sure you check the article for grammar and punctuation errors.
 Sometimes, one comma mistake could change the core message of the article.
 My recommendation goes for Grammarly.
 You can find other grammar tools over here.

-Once you are done editing your blog post, click on ‘Next’ button.
+Once you are done editing your blog post and optimizing the SEO settings and adding a cool blog post image, click on ‘Next’ button.

 Select the relevant blog(s) you want to publish the article and the post status.
 Once you have selected those, scroll down a bit.